It's important to know the difference between these two settings, because they both are helpful in different ways. :)

 • If they don't renew their Membership by their 'Expiration Date', then they will be automatically moved to 'Expired'

 Note: The system behaves differently depending on whether a Membership is already set to automatically re-bill.
-If a member is added into your database manually (via the dashboard, or a Bulk Import), then their Credit card information would not be stored in the system -- So they'll have to manually renew when they come up to their Expiration Date.
+If a member is added to your database manually (via the dashboard, or a Bulk Import), then their credit card information will not be stored in the system -- So they'll have to manually renew when they reach their Expiration Date.

 Did this answer your question?